shepuk/Project2-Match3-Game/README.md

     - The game and website have a rich selection of features:

     - ### Game & Logic
+        - Compatibility with both mobile and desktop browsers.
         - A fully interactive 10 x 10 game board, in which users can drag and drop board tiles with responsive feedback.
         - Tiles can be moved one space, and only swap with adjacent tiles.
 Illegal moves result in no swap.
         - A row of three, four or five horizontal/vertical tiles results in a match.
 Matched tiles are destroyed.